ayazarA/www/docs/contact.md

 # Contact [EN]

-Please create an [GitHub issue](https://github.com/alperyazar/www/issues) for questions related a content on the site, correction suggestions, public questions.
+Please create an [GitHub issue](https://github.com/alperyazar/www/issues) for questions related about content on the site, correction suggestions, public questions.

 For other cases, please send an e-mail: